Easy Python 3 - Lesson 1

 Click Run and notice that the output is the same as the previous Hello, world! code.
 Why is this?

 In the code above, the first line creates a variable A location in the computer's memory that you assign a name. named message and assigns a value of "Hello, world!" to it.
 The = symbol in python is used as an assignment operator A symbol that defines a math operation..
 In an assignment statement the value on the right side of the = symbol is assigned to the variable on the left side of the = symbol.
-The series of symbols we see as "Hello, world!" is called a string.
-For now, let's just say that a string is a list of symbols or characters.
+The series of symbols we see as "Hello, world!" is called a string A series of Unicode characters..
+For now, let's just say that a string is a series of symbols or characters.
 When typing a string, it must be inside quotes and is called a string literal To specify the contents of a string. .
 You can use either single or double quotes, but whatever you open the string with you must also use to close it.

 A quick word about naming variables.
 You make them to hold data.
 So, the names you choose should often (but not always) reflect their contents.
 Here are a few rules for naming variables.